Excaliburns/NoleBot/README.md

 Open the same directory as the bot is in and run the command `java -jar [botjar].jar`

 Congrats!
 Your bot is now running.
 See the Wiki for more information about what to do now.
-## Wiki
-Information and configuration settings for NoleBot can be found on the wiki [here](https://github.com/Excaliburns/NoleBot/wiki).

 ## Dependencies
 NoleBot requires at least **Java 8** to run.